Date: 4 December 2014. Building a Locker (Part

 in my cabin.
 The rough edges are hidden behind that wood that looks

 like rope.
-It's pretty, and functional.
+The dark stain pretty, and functional.

 Stained, the trim covers the icky edges of the plywood.